Logo

 Trust Wallet: Multi-Chain Mobile Wallet

 Trust Wallet is a non-custodial mobile wallet supporting 100+ blockchains.
-It is ideal for users who want ownership of their keys and easy, on-the-go management, plus integrated access to dApps and decentralized exchanges.
+It is intended for users who want ownership of their keys with convenient, on-the-go management, plus integrated access to dApps and decentralized exchanges.

 Pros